-(See the screenshot of the table posted below and presented in the webinar available at https://www.youtube.com/watch?v=pI7VFQpxpNQ&feature=youtu.be)
+(See the screenshot of the table posted below and presented in the Nima and FARRP webinar on the FARRP evaluation of the Nima Sensor available at https://www.youtube.com/watch?v=pI7VFQpxpNQ&feature=youtu.be)

 Gluten Found: Nima Labs has previously stated that when a sample contains a level of gluten below 2 ppm, the Nima Sensor is reporting gluten found approximately 8% of the time.
 Based on third party testing data this gadget is reporting gluten found approximately 35% of the time when the level of gluten is 5 ppm and approximately 56% of the time when the level of gluten is 10 ppm (Note: from a practical standpoint this means that if a sample contains a gluten level of 10 ppm there is about a 50:50 chance of getting either a smiley face result OR a gluten found result).